emsif84/emsif84.github.io/index.md

 # Hello!
-My name ist Florian based in Karlsruhe.
-I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science.
+My name ist Florian.
+I have an educational background in economic psychology, currently working in data management and motivated to dive deeper into data analytics and data science.&nbsp;

-&nbsp;

 # Technical Skills
 **SQL, Excel, Python, PowerBI, Snowflake**